jmandel/smart-on-fhir-installer/README.md

 ... wait ~10min while everything installs (depending on your Internet connection speed).

-Now visit `http://localhost:9080` in a web browser on your local ("host") maachine and you should have a working FHIR server.
+Now visit `http://localhost:9080` in a web browser on your local ("host") machine and you should have a working FHIR server.

 You can poke around by doing: